Latish705/intellicollab/learning/auth-service/README.md

-# Auth Service in IntelliColab
+# Auth Service in intellicollab

 ## Overview

-The Auth Service is responsible for user authentication and authorization in the IntelliColab platform.
+The Auth Service is responsible for user authentication and authorization in the intellicollab platform.
 It manages user credentials, issues JWT tokens, and provides endpoints for registration, login, and token validation.

 ## Key Responsibilities